 Slide 58 Addition

-The bill!
+Time to pay the bill!

 You don't have to wait for someone to come to you to start paying attention if the project is too expensive.
 The planet has limited resources, so please, you should always think about consuming as few resources as possible.